amchelle/amchelle.github.io/_posts/2023-01-13-classic-sourdough.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/WXQ7XrIMGEo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-Get your [banneton basket](https://amzn.to/3Y3PE3w) or bowl and add a liner.
+Get your banneton basket or bowl and add a liner.
 If you don't have a liner use a cotton dish towel and lightly mist it with water.
 Sprinkle rice flour or all-purpose flour onto the liner.
 Make sure it is all up the sides, you don't want your dough to stick.

 Flip your shaped dough and gently place it into your bowl or banneton.
-Pinch together any parts of the dough where it is separting.
+Pinch together any parts of the dough where it is separating.
 This will make for a smooth bottom crust.

-Cover with a plastic [shower cap](https://amzn.to/3WNNEeD), ziploc bag, or damp towel and place in the fridge for 12-13 hours.
+Cover with a plastic shower cap, ziploc bag, or damp towel and place in the fridge for 12-13 hours.

 |                                     |                                     |
 | ----------------------------------- | ----------------------------------- |